vdud/code-of-design/posts/what-is-svelte-and-how-to-get-started-with-sveltekit/what-is-svelte-and-how-to-get-started-with-sveltekit.md

 In this example, `doubledCount` will automatically update whenever `count` changes, and the DOM will be updated accordingly.

+### Reactive statements

-2. Reactive statements: Reactive statements are similar to reactive assignments but allow for more complex logic and side effects.
+Reactive statements are similar to reactive assignments but allow for more complex logic and side effects.
 They are also denoted with the `$:` syntax and will be re-run whenever any of their dependencies change.

 Example: